EU's Almunia says will work with U.S. on Publicis-Omnicom merger

-BRUSSELS (Reuters) - EU regulators will liaise with U.S. counterparts in their assessment of the proposed $35 billion merger between global ad agencies Publicis (PUBP.PA) and Omnicom (OMC.N), the European Commission’s antitrust chief said on Wednesday.
+BRUSSELS, Sept 25 (Reuters) - EU regulators will liaise with U.S. counterparts in their assessment of the proposed $35 billion merger between global ad agencies Publicis and Omnicom, the European Commission’s antitrust chief said on Wednesday.

 The cooperation between the regulators signals that Brussels and Washington will likely coordinate their demands for concessions to soften the impact of the merger on competition.

-French company Publicis and U.S. peer Omnicom unveiled their mega deal in July which will bring rival accounts such as Coca-Cola (COKE.O) and PepsiCo (PEP.N) under one roof.
+French company Publicis and U.S. peer Omnicom unveiled their mega deal in July which will bring rival accounts such as Coca-Cola and PepsiCo under one roof.

 The companies have yet to seek EU approval for the deal, according to the Commission’s website.